-With the creation of the Allegheny College Center for Experiential Learning (ACCEL) in 1998 the Office of Community Service (now Civic Engagement) began to work closely with faculty members who wanted to incorporate service-learning in their academic courses.
+The Office of Community Service (now Civic Engagement) within the Allegheny Gateway, began to work closely with faculty members in 1998 who wanted to incorporate service-learning in their academic courses.
 During the following year, the office supported the efforts of faculty and the curriculum committee in the creation of the Values Ethics and Social Action minor (now known as Community and Justice Studies).
 Another significant step forward came in the spring of 2000 with the beginning of a student-initiated program called the “Service-Learning Challenge”.
 Trained student service leaders partnered with faculty to introduce a service-component in selected second semester first year seminar courses.
 Since that time the Service-Learning Challenge has expanded beyond the first-year curriculum and now involves a wide variety of courses in both semesters.

 As outlined on page eight of Tradition & Transformation: Allegheny College 2010 Strategic Plan, service-learning is part of a campus-wide effort to foster student commitment to a life of civic responsibility.
 The expansion of service-learning at Allegheny College can be attributed to a collaborative effort of faculty, students, administrators and community partners.